IoannisNezis/sparql-language-server/README.md

 This will create a language server listening on stdio.

+# Capabilities

+## Formatting

+**Status**: Full support

+Formats SPARQL queries to ensure consistent and readable syntax.
+Customizable options to align with preferred query styles are also implemented.

+## Diagnostics

+**Status**: Partial support

+Currently provides a few basic diagnostics for syntax errors and simple issues in SPARQL queries.
+Further enhancements are planned to cover a broader range of semantic and logic-related diagnostics.

+**Currently provided diagnostics**:

+- unused namespace (warning): A declared namespace is not used
+- undefined namespace (error): A used namespace is not declared

+**Planed diagnostics**:

+- path compresion possible (info): A declared namespace is not used

+## Completion

+**Status**: Rudimentary

+Basic auto-completion for SPARQL keywords and variables.
+Currently not context aware.
+Future improvements will expand suggestions to include functions, predicates, and custom completions based on query context.

+## Code Actions

+**Status**: Planed

+Future support for code actions, such as quick fixes and refactoring suggestions, to improve productivity and code quality in SPARQL development.

+**Planed code actions**:

+- Consolidate property paths
+- Refactor iris into namespaces
+- Sort Prefixes

 # Configuration

 Fichu can be configured through a `fichu.toml` or `fichu.yml` file.